tuna/gdanmaku/README.md

 # GDanmaku

-GDanmaku is a small GTK program to play danmaku on any screen.
+GDanmaku, pronounced as `/danmaku/` is a small GTK program to play danmaku on any screen.

 ## Warning